Free randomness can be amplified

 A scenario in which making free random choices is particularly relevant is in the context of Bell's theorem.
-Here, the distribution arising from measurements, chosen freely from a given set, on an entangled state is used to conclude that quantum correlations cannot be reproduced by a local hidden variable theory~\cite{Bell,Bell_free}.
+Here, the statistics produced by freely chosen measurements on an entangled state are used to conclude that quantum correlations cannot be reproduced by a local hidden variable theory~\cite{Bell,Bell_free}.
 Dropping the assumption that the measurement settings are freely chosen opens a loophole, rendering the conclusion invalid.
-In particular, if one instead imagines that the settings were determined by events in the past, then it is easy to explain Bell inequality violations with a local classical model.
+In particular, if one instead imagines that the settings were determined by events in the past (this is sometimes called ``super-determinism'') then it is easy to explain Bell inequality violations with a local classical model.
 However, one can ask whether the free choice assumption can be relaxed, allowing for correlations between the measurement settings and other, possibly hidden, variables, but without allowing their complete pre-determination.
 This has been studied in recent work~\cite{KPB,Hall_FW,BarrettGisin,Hall_KS,deVit_FW} which shows that if the choice of measurement settings is not sufficiently free then particular quantum correlations can be explained with a local classical model.

 This raises the question of whether established concepts in physics are rendered invalid if one relaxes the (standard) assumption that the experimenters' choices are perfectly free.
 One might imagine, for example, an experimenter who tries to generate free uniform bits, but (unbeknown to them) these bits can be correctly guessed with a probability of success greater than $1/2$ using other (pre-existing) parameters.
-In this paper, we show that partially free random bits can be used to produce arbitrarily free ones.
+In this Letter, we show that partially free random bits can be used to produce arbitrarily free ones.
 This implies that a relaxed free choice assumption is sufficient to establish all results derived under the assumption of virtually perfect free choices.

 To arrive at this conclusion we need to make one assumption about the structure of any underlying physical theory, namely that it is no-signalling, which essentially implies that local parameters are sufficient to make any possible predictions within the theory.
-As we explain in Appendix~\ref{app3}, it turns out that this assumption is necessary in order that perfectly free choices can be consistently incorporated within the theory.
+As we explain in the Supplementary Information, it turns out that this assumption is necessary in order that perfectly free choices can be consistently incorporated within the theory.